 However, students are not left to pre-study in isolation without support.
 For this pre-class phase, the teacher supplies a package of self-study materials to learners, typically short video presentations of key concepts.
 Students watch these videos at home and complete self-checking quizzes until they believe they comprehend.
 This means that valuable face-to-face time with the teacher can be devoted to a variety of activities that allow pupils to apply the ideas and extend their knowledge through, for example, case studies, interactive labs, project work or collaborative problem-solving.
 The teacher is present to monitor, provide guidance and feedback on tasks that activate higher order thinking skills.

-Below are two illustrations of Flipped Classroom, the first portraying the process and the second showing how it relates to Bloom’s Taxonomy.
+Below are two illustrations of Flipped Learning, the first portraying the process and the second showing how it relates to Bloom’s Taxonomy.

 Source: Williams, B. (2013).
 How I flipped my classroom.
 NNNC Conference, Norfolk, NE.